The Children’s Commissioner supports the choice currently available to all families to educate their children at home.

-What is the Children’s Commissioner calling for?
+What has the Children’s Commissioner called for?

 - First, that all children in Wales can be accounted for and that none are invisible.